 Dog's Recovery Post-Anesthesia

-You may also want to follow up with your veterinarian regarding the recovery period.
+You may also want to follow up with a vet regarding the recovery period.
 Ask where your dog will be during the post-surgery and what it will be like for your dog.
 Will your dog be in any pain?
 Your veterinarian will recommend and begin a pain management program for your dog right away.

 During recovery, a nurse or technician will monitor your dog’s blood pressure, respiration, and oxygen levels.
 This is done about every 10 minutes until your dog is ready to go home.
 Your veterinarian may recommend follow-up care, medications, physical therapy and return visits.